TEXAS ELECTRICAL & SOLAR CONTRACTORS

 FAQ

-Fast answers for busy contractors who want clarity before starting the quote request.
+Fast answers for busy contractors who want clarity before starting a quote request.

 It’s not automatically a problem, but it usually changes the underwriting questions.
-We’ll document your scope, controls, and subcontractor usage clearly so carriers can evaluate accurately.
+We’ll document your scope, controls, and subcontractor usage clearly so carriers can evaluate accurately — and so your crew isn’t misclassified as roofers at audit time.

 No. Carriers make final underwriting decisions.
-Our role is to help you submit accurate information and evaluate available options for fit with your contracts and operations.
+Our role is to help you submit accurate information and evaluate available options for fit with your contracts and operations — and that accuracy is what separates a decline from an approval.

 Use the quote link to submit details and have your vehicle list and contract requirements handy.
-If you’re facing a deadline, call 972-696-9995 so we can triage the cleanest path.
+If you’re facing a deadline, call 972-696-9995 so we can triage the cleanest path forward.

 Ready for a contractor-first quote?